When your last name is Frankenstein and it’s Halloween

 He replied: “Look at the ID; I’m junior.
 I got it from my father.”

-Frankenstein’s two daughters — Desarae, 21; and Tristen, 23 — hated their name due to the teasing they got as kids, he said, but it grew on them over time.
+Frankenstein’s two daughters — Desarae, 21; and Tristen, 23 — hated their name because of the teasing they got as kids, he said, but it grew on them over time.

 Kids can be brutal when picking on other kids, but they don’t dare make fun of their teacher, at least to their face, said Jeff Frankenstein of Beaver, Pa.
 He is a music teacher and band director at New Brighton Middle School, where he said kids are surprised at first, but then they get used to having Mr. Frankenstein as their teacher.